Amstel Gold Race (women's race)

-The Women's Amstel Gold Race is the women's event of the Amstel Gold Race, the most important annual road cycling event in the Netherlands.
-Held in mid-April, it is organized on the same day as the men's race at approximately half the distance.
-Like the men's event, the race starts in Maastricht and finishes in Berg en Terblijt, Valkenburg.
-It features 17 categorized climbs, including four ascents of the Cauberg.
+The Amstel Gold Race is a one-day classic road cycling race held annually in the province of Limburg, Netherlands.
+Held in mid-April on the same day as the men's event, the race starts in Maastricht and finishes in Berg en Terblijt, Valkenburg.
+It features 21 categorized climbs, including four ascents of the Cauberg.

+The race is the first of three Ardennes classics along with the Belgian La Flèche Wallonne Féminine and Liège–Bastogne–Liège Femmes.